-The two sampling sites, Wu Dangzhao (WD, 4048- 5UN and 11018.5-20.5E), and La Madong (LM, 4046- 47N and 11116- 17.5E) are located in the south facing slope of Yin Shan Mountains, at the northern margin of EASM (Figure 1).
-The elevation of the WD site ranges from 1500 m to 1800 m while the LM site range from 1300 m to 1600 m.
+Two sampling sites, Wu Dangzhao (WD, 4048- 5UN and 11018.5-20.5E) and La

+Madong (LM, 4046- 47N and 11116- 17.5E) were located in the south facing slope of Yin Shan Mountains, the northern margin of EASM (Figure 1).
+The elevation of the WD site range from 1500 m to 1800 m while the LM site range from 1300 m to 1600 m.
 The Yin Shan Mountains (2300 m at the peak of Mt.
-Da Qing) stretch from east to west in central Inner Mongolia and forms an important boundary between temperate grassland which is agriculture-pasture land and desert scrub used as pure rangeland.
-The Ulaanchabu Plateau is north of these mountains and the Tumote Dalarlte Plains lie to the south.
+Da Qing) stretch from east to west in central Inner Mongolia.
+This is an important boundary between temperate grassland and desert scrub and is also the boundary of agriculture-pasture land and pure rangeland.
+The Ulaanchabu Plateau is north of these mountains and the Tumote-Dalarlte Plains lie to the south.
 Severe and frequent droughts are the most serious threat to crops and animal husbandry (Wu 1991).

 Figure 1.
-Location of the sampling sites (A), meteorological stations (•) and other two comparison tree-ring sites, Baiyinaobao) and the north Helan Mountain.
-The shaded area in the whole China map (inset in low right) indicates the environmentally sensitive zone.
+Location of the sampling sites (A), meteorological stations (•)

+and other two comparison tree-ring sites, Baiyinaobao) and the north Helan Mountain.
+The shaded area in the whole China map (inset in low right) indicates the environmental sensitivity zone.

-Because of both natural impacts (such as drought) and human activity (logging and fire) trees rarely exist on the exposed southern slopes of the Yin Shan Mountains but trees are relatively more abundant on the northern slope.
+Because of both natural impacts (such as drought) and human activity (logging and wars) trees rarely exist on the exposed southern slopes of the Yin Shan Mountains but trees are relatively more abundant on the northern slope.

-On these sites vegetation is sparse and Chinese pine (Pinus tabulaeformis) is the dominant tree species, although also some Cupressaceae (Platycladus orientalis and Juniperus rigida) and Betula platyphylla occur.
-Most of the mountains have nutrient-poor soil and are covered by sparse vegetation (Figure 2).
+On these sites, vegetation is sparse and Chinese pine (Pinus tabulaeformis) is the dominant tree species, although a few junipers (Platycladus orientalis and Juniperus rigida) and Betula platyphylla occur.
+Most of the Mountains have nutrient-poor soil and are covered by sparse vegetation (Figure 2).
 The sites are very open, with 30 m to 100 m between trees and a discontinuous canopy.
 We collected Chinese pine trees from both sites.
 The WD site has a nutrient-poor soil layer about 5 cm to 10 cm deep.
 In the LM site most of trees grow on the rocks.
-Two increment cores fiom each of 65 trees were collected from LM site and the oldest core dates back to 1525 AD.
-Cores were collected in the summers 1997 and 2001 separately.
+Two increment cores from each of 65 trees were collected from WD site.
+The oldest core sampled has 283 annual rings.
+Two cores from each of 55 trees were collected from LM site and the oldest core pack to 1525 AD.
+Cores were collected in the summer 1997 and 2001 separately.

 Figure 2.
-The typical sampling condition in the La Madong site, most of trees we collected grow on rocky soils.
+The typical sampling condition in the La Madong site, most of trees we collected grow on the rocks.
 Photograph by Yu Liu.